 What Are the 4 Types of Personal Property?

-While personal property is often grouped into tangible or intangible categories, a more precise classification breaks it down into four distinct types.
-Each type carries different legal implications, especially when it comes to taxation, inheritance, or insurance coverage.
+Personal property is often grouped into just tangible or intangible buckets, but a more precise breakdown gives you four distinct types.
+Each one carries different legal weight, especially when it comes to taxation, inheritance, or getting the right insurance coverage.

 1. Tangible Personal Property

-These are physical, movable objects you can see and touch.
-This is the most common form of personal property.
+These are the physical, movable objects you can see and touch.
+Vehicles, art, jewelry, wine collections, electronics, furniture — this is the most common form of personal property most people deal with on a daily basis.

 Examples: